maak-2/Investment-Recommendation-Engine/README.md

 - Normalised duration and expected-return fields for mapping
 - Handled potentially inconsistent text fields in reasons & motivations
 - Verified numeric integrity of preference scores

+## 💡 Interesting Dataset Insights
+During exploration, several patterns emerged:
+- Equity & Mutual Funds consistently scored highest among younger, high-risk investors.
+- Fixed Deposits, PPF, and Government Bonds were most preferred by low-risk and short-duration investors.
+- Higher expected returns (30%+) were strongly associated with increased equity market preferences.
+- Long-term investors (>5 years) leaned more towards Gold and Mutual Funds.
+- Clear behavioural clustering exists based on duration, expected return, and risk appetite—ideal for a recommendation engine.

+## 🎯 Project Objectives
+This project was built with several clear, practical goals in mind:
+** Build an Explainable Investment Recommendation Engine Create a system that doesn’t just recommend — but shows why it recommends specific investment products.
+** Combine Data-Driven Insights with Realistic Financial Logic Blend machine-learning-style segmentation with rule-based financial reasoning, replicating how real advisors assess risk.
+** Provide an Interactive, User-Friendly Experience Allow users to input details such as age, duration, expected return, and risk appetite via a CLI or notebook interface.
+** Deliver Clear Visual Insights for Stakeholders Generate visual breakdowns (bar charts, grouped comparisons, etc.) that help users understand the scoring behaviour behind the scenes.